 I remember I was about 10 years old that I was curious about smoking a cigarette.
 Many of my family had been smoking for as long as I could remember.
 My parents did not smoke cigarettes.
 My father did chew snuff, but I never saw him smoke.

 Both nimosōmak smoked cigarettes and nōhkomak chewed snuff, their brand of chewing tobacco was Copenhagen.
 The snuff boxes were made of cardboard.
-I used to collect the snuff boxes and stack them together and I distinctly remember wanting to make a balancing scale with them and attempting to use them wheels to make a kind of wagon.
-I failed at the attempts, but it was fun imagining what I could do, and it kept me busy.
+I used to collect the snuff boxes and stack them together and I distinctly remember wanting to make a balancing scale with them and attempting to use them as wheels to make a kind of wagon.
+I failed at both attempts, but it was fun imagining what I could do, and it kept me busy.
 We did not have game consoles at the time.

 I was about twelve when I first started puffing on cigarettes.
 It was from peer pressure; I was convinced that it was cool to do so.
 I did that for a while, īpīhtwāhkāsowān – pretended to smoke, for a few months.
 Then on a cool crisp autumn day, I took a real drag.
 I got such a big head rush; I almost fell to my knees.
 I was so dizzy; I told my friends that I did not feel well and that I might have been getting sick.
 They looked at me blankly and just nodded.
 Something told me that they knew what had just happened to me.